 If you would like to try the tradition of eating 12 grapes at midnight on NYE–follow these steps:

 - At the first stroke of midnight, pop one grape in the mouth.

-- Continue with one grape for every stroke of the clock until the final stroke of twelve.
+- Continue with one grape for every clock stroke until the final stroke of twelve.

-- As you pop each of the twelve grapes into your mouth think about the abundance that each of the twleve months of the year will bring in turn.
+- As you pop each of the twelve grapes into your mouth, think about the abundance each of the twelve months of the year will bring.

 In other words, on the first stroke of midnight, eat one grape and consider the fortune it will bring in January; on the second stroke, eat a second grape and think of the prosperity it will bring in February, and so on.